Tim Rogers (musician)

-Timothy Adrian Rogers (born September 20, 1969) is an Australian musician and actor, best known as the frontman of the rock band You Am I. He has also recorded solo albums with backing bands.
+Timothy Adrian Rogers (born September 20, 1969) is an Australian musician and actor, most notable as the frontman of the rock band You Am I. He has also recorded solo albums with backing bands.
 As of July 2013, Rogers has released 12 albums with You Am I and five solo albums.

 Early life

 Born in Kalgoorlie, Western Australia, Rogers moved between towns multiple times during his adolescence, including Adelaide and Canberra.
 Following his primary school years in Applecross, a suburb of Perth, Rogers later became school captain at Sydney school Oakhill College.
 Rogers studied law at the Australian National University in Canberra, aged 18, though did not complete a degree.
 While at ANU, Rogers lived at Toad Hall residential accommodation, and worked part-time at Canberra Theatre.
 During this time, Rogers met Andy Kent, who later became the long-term bass player of You Am I.